 Imagine being a parent who learns these statistics the hard way: with a phone call stating that his or her child has been killed in a drunk driving accident.

 Thousands of other parents will deal with teenagers who emerge from drunk driving accidents alive but gravely changed — beautiful young daughters burned, athletic sons paralyzed, promising college-bound teens now struggling for words.

 Drunk driving accidents injure far more than their immediate teenage victims:

-Sadly, nearly 11 million young people aged 12-20 report drinking alcohol in the past month, with 19 percent of them admitting to binge drinking.
+Sadly, during the past 30 days, 26.4% of underage persons (ages 12-20) used alcohol, and 17.4 percent of them participated in binge drinking.
 With thoughts that they are not "that" drunk, that they are too scared to call their parents to get a safe ride home, or that they don't want to anger their friends by refusing to get in the car, these teenagers often hit the road — a recipe for disaster for themselves, their passengers, and any innocent motorists who get in their path.